-The three full-time and two part-time faculty members who comprise the Neuro-Ophthalamology Service have a combined knowledge and experience that is unmatched.
+The three full-time and two part-time faculty members who comprise the Neuro-Ophthalmology Service have a combined knowledge and experience that is unmatched.
 Joseph F. Rizzo III, MD, has directed the service since 2006.
-Under Dr. Rizzo's leadership, the service has doubled its clinical volumeto just under 5,000 patients each year.
-An accompanying and steep rise in annual surgical case volume - from 4 cases to 84 cases - is a measure of the experience and expertise of Harvard Medical School Assistant Professor, Dean Cestari, MD, who specializes in medical and surgical treatment of patients with adult stabismus.
+Under Dr. Rizzo's leadership, the service has doubled its clinical volume to just under 5,000 patients each year.
+An accompanying and steep rise in annual surgical case volume - from 4 cases to 84 cases - is a measure of the experience and expertise of Harvard Medical School Associate Professor, Dean Cestari, MD, who specializes in medical and surgical treatment of patients with adult strabismus.

-Before making an appointment to see one of our specialists, patients will need a referral from their primary doctor, ophthalmologist, optometrist or neurologist.
+Before making an appointment to see one of our specialists, you will need a referral from your primary doctor, ophthalmologist, optometrist or neurologist.

-Our physician staff consists of eye care specialists who are certified by the American Board of Ophthalmology or who are board-eligible and preparing for certification.
+Our doctors are certified by the American Board of Ophthalmology or who are board-eligible and preparing for certification.